HarrisonLL/Basic_text_mining_project/README.md

 # Basic_text_mining_project
-The report is at the end of the Jupyter Notebook.
+View details in the report, which is at the end of the Jupyter Notebook.